Inbound Marketing for SaaS Companies: Your Ultimate Guide

 - Combining various forms within one content: can be effective, depending on the type of content.
 For example, images like charts and infographics can help explain facts and data.
 Videos can also be effective for certain content.

 - Releasing various content forms in various channels.
-You can, for example, re-use a textual content as a video.
+You can, for example, re-use textual content as a video.
 This approach can be effective to address various stages of the buyer’s journey.
 For example, a short video about your product might help in the awareness stage, while a more in-depth textual content about the topic can be more effective in the consideration stage.

 2. Content Promotion

 How you promote the content is just as important as the quality of the content.
 Remember that no matter how good—or unique— the content is, there’s no use if no one is actually reading it.

 Above in the content creation section, we have briefly discussed the importance of SEO.
 Indeed, SaaS SEO services will be the primary content promotion method in inbound marketing.

-SEO by itself is a pretty broad subject, and you might want to check out SEO guide for SaaS.
+SEO by itself is a pretty broad subject, and you might want to check out the SaaS SEO guide.

 However, there are several key areas to focus on when optimizing your content for SEO: